berton7/kek-monitors/README.md

 python3 -m venv venv
 source ./venv/bin/activate

-# prepare the package (required until the package is uploaded to PyPI)
-python3 -m build
+# install the package from source (will be uploaded to the PyPI some time in the future, as soon as I feel comfortable with it)
-python3 -m pip install dist/kekmonitors-{version}-py3-none-any.whl
+python3 -m pip install .

-# perform initial setup
+# perform initial one-time setup
 python3 -m kekmonitors.init

 # if you want to try the examples: